Accelerating model evaluations in uncertainty propagation on tensor grids using computational graph transformations: Introduction

 In this paper, we propose a computational graph transformation method called Accelerated Model evaluations on Tensor grids using Computational graph transformations (AMTC) that algorithmically modifies the computational graph to eliminate the unnecessary evaluations incurred by the current framework of integration-based NIPC and SC.
 AMTC reduces the model evaluation cost on full-grid quadrature points by partitioning the computational graph into sub-graphs using the operations' dependency information and evaluating each sub-graph on the distinct quadrature points.
 The proposed method is implemented in conjunction with a new algebraic modeling language, the Computational System Design Language~(CSDL).
 We achieve cost reductions on UQ problems in a general and automatic way by analyzing and manipulating the computational graph that CSDL makes available.

-This method has been applied to three different UQ problems with different computational graph structures.
-For all of the problems, we observed a significant acceleration in model evaluation time when solving the UQ problems using the full-grid NIPC method, which makes this UQ method the most efficient to use on these problems.
+This method has been applied to four different UQ problems with different computational graph structures.
+For three of the problems, we observed a significant acceleration in model evaluation time when solving the UQ problems using the full-grid NIPC method, which makes this UQ method the most efficient method among the implemented UQ methods for these problems.
 Generally, for a wide range of UQ problems that involve multi-point, multi-disciplinary, or other models that possess a sparse graph structure, we expect our method to significantly reduce the model evaluation time on tensor-grid input points, which can improve the time scaling for, but not limited to NIPC and SC methods.

 This paper is organized as follows.
 Section \ref{Sec: Background} gives some background on PCE-related UQ methods, the current model evaluation framework, and how to view tensor-grid evaluations through computational graphs.
 Section \ref{Sec: Methodology} presents the details of the new computational graph transformation algorithm, AMTC, and how it is implemented in CSDL.
 Section \ref{Sec: Numerical Results} shows the numerical results of three UQ problems.
 Section \ref{Sec: Conclusion} summarizes the work and offers concluding thoughts.